uktrade/enquiry-mgmt-tool/deployment.md

 9. Press the `Build` button.

-10. After the Jenkins build has finished, go to Data Hub production and check that everything is working correctly.
+10. After the Jenkins build has finished, go to Enquiry Management Tool production and check that everything is working correctly.

 11. Change the GH pre-release to an actual release.